quay/mirror-registry/README.md

 ```
 --autoApprove           A boolean value that disables interactive prompts.
 Will automatically delete quayRoot directory on uninstall.
 This defaults to false.
 --initPassword          The password of the init user created during Quay installation.
+If not specified, this will be randomly generated.
+--initUser              The username of the init user created during Quay installation.
+This defaults to init.
 --quayHostname          The value to set SERVER_HOSTNAME in the Quay config.yaml.
 This defaults to <targetHostname>:8443.
 --quayRoot          -r  The folder where quay persistent data are saved.
 This defaults to /etc/quay-install.
 --ssh-key           -k  The path of your ssh identity key.
 This defaults to ~/.ssh/quay_installer.